projectdiscovery/mapcidr/README.md

 # Use mapCIDR as a library

-It's possible to use the library directly in your go programs.
-The following code snippets outline how to divide a cidr into subnets, and how to divide the same into subnets containing a certain number of hosts
+It's possible to use the library directly in your Go programs.
+The following code snippets outline how to divide a CIDR into subnets, and how to divide the same into subnets containing a certain number of hosts:

 ```go
 package main